On-line Te Reo Māori Dictionary

 Your child is relaxed.

-He tamaiti atawhai ia nā Koa.
+He tamaiti atawhai ia nā Kauri.

-He's Koa's adopted child.
+He's Kauri's adopted child.

 Kei tō tamaiti aku kī.